wey-gu/nebulagraph-ai/README.md

 Run Algorithm on top of NebulaGraph:

-> Note, there is also query mode, refer to [examples](https://github.com/wey-gu/nebulagraph-ai/blob/main/examples/spark_engine.ipynb) or [docs](https://github.com/wey-gu/nebulagraph-ai/blob/main/docs/API.md) for more details.
+> Note, there is also a query mode, refer to [examples](https://github.com/wey-gu/nebulagraph-ai/blob/main/examples/spark_engine.ipynb) or [docs](https://github.com/wey-gu/nebulagraph-ai/blob/main/docs/API.md) for more details.

 ```python
 from ng_ai import NebulaReader